Jyotsna-Shetty/VehicleInfoCheck/README.md

 The processed images are sent to the Tensorflow deep learning model which performs optical character recognition to identify the license plate number.

-Next, the user is redirected to the page which displays the [VAHAN website](https://vahan.nic.in/nrservices/faces/user/login.xhtml), where the detected license plate number can be used to obtain details such as _vehicle model, fuel type, manufacturer details_, among others.
+Next, the user is redirected to the page which displays the [VAHAN website](https://vahan.nic.in/nrservices/faces/user/login.xhtml), where the detected license plate number can be used to obtain details such as vehicle model, fuel type, manufacturer details, among others.
 ## To import the project into Android Studio
 1. Open Android Studio, click **File --> New --> Project from Version Control**.
 2. Choose Git from the Version control dropdown.